metakirby5/codi.vim/README.md

 - `Codi!` deactivates Codi for the current buffer.
 - `Codi!! [filetype]` toggles Codi for the current buffer, using the provided filetype or the buffer's filetype.
+- `CodiNew [filetype]` creates a new scratch buffer with Codi in it.
+- `CodiSelect` opens a select menu and creates a new scratch buffer with the selected filetype and Codi in it.
+Only available on neovim.

 ### Shell wrapper